-Building your company’s Succession Bench of future leaders
+Building Your Succession Bench

 Every company needs to know who could step into a key job when the current employee moves up or moves on to another role.
-This succession plan protects the company from the risk to operations of losing a top executive or key employee unexpectedly, and helps prepare for planned personnel changes, such as retirement or promotion.
+This succession plan protects the company from the risk of losing a top executive or key employee unexpectedly, and helps prepare for planned personnel changes, such as retirement or promotion.

-Using the Succession Bench
+Using the Succession Bench Template to Build Bench Strength

 After your succession planning team completes the nomination process for a critical role and validates the results, you’ll have a number of potential successors in varying stages of readiness to take on the position.
-The Succession Bench chart lists them along with key information about their current position and function in the company, and projected level of readiness to succeed to the new role.
+The Succession Bench lists them along with key information about their current position and function in the company, and projected level of readiness to succeed to the new role.

 The Succession Bench is typically divided into three levels of successors, based on their readiness score.
 Level A candidates are ready to take on the role today, or within the next three years.
 Level B and C candidates need further development and will be ready within a longer projected timeframe.
 This information comes from the Nomination Surveys completed earlier and validated by the succession planning team.
 It may also be based on the urgency of the need to replace an incumbent whose exit from their position is planned or known.